Skip to main content

 Visit: Florida Senate Statutes for 556.108 Exemptions

-If you contact or damage a buried pipeline
+If you Contact or Damaged a Buried Pipeline

 You Must Not: